 - Kinnard Farms, Inc. must conduct groundwater monitoring at the production area and around at least two landspreading fields.
 Kinnard must submit a plan to the DNR within 90 days of the decision that includes no less than 6 groundwater monitoring wells.
 If practicable, at least 2 of those wells must be in locations that monitor groundwater quality impacts from off-site manure landspreading.

-- Kinnard Farms, Inc. is now required to put a cap on the number of animals to ensure the facility does not grow beyond its current capacity to store and dispose of the large quality of manure held on site in multimillion gallon lagoons.
+- Kinnard Farms, Inc. is now required to put a cap on the number of animals to ensure the facility does not grow beyond its current capacity to store and dispose of the large quantity of manure held on site in multimillion gallon lagoons.

 Other results from the decision included the requirement for Kinnard Farms, Inc. to take steps to prevent environmental harm from a catastrophic failure of above-ground manure storage lagoons.
 The pollution permit now also has requirements meant to protect surface water and aquatic life from the facility’s discharges.
 Unfortunately, these additional conditions are very general and are likely harder to enforce than the numeric discharge limits and monitoring requirements Petitioners sought.
 The decision also did not require Kinnard Farms, Inc. to reduce the amount of manure it can spread on fields, which the Petitioners believe will contribute to surface water and groundwater pollution.